 As Lao Tzu says, the Tao is very simple yet very hard to understand and to practice.
 Furthermore, it's all-too-human to overdo each of these things: to cling to non-attachment, to feel too strongly about simplicity, to become arrogant about non-assertion; these too are excesses to avoid.

-Because of my Aristotle project I'm not yet actively working on this book; for now I'm just reading.
+Because of my Aristotle project I'm not yet actively working on this book (which I might merge with Tales of Slow Time); for now I'm just reading.

 Peter Saint-Andre > Writings > Taoist Parables